James Squire: In Sydney town

 On 5 March 1789, Squire gave evidence on the theft by two fellow convicts of six cabbages.
 The thieves received 50 lashes each.
 He was then arraigned before the magistrate, charged with stealing 'medicines' from the hospital stores where he worked at Port Jackson.
 These medicines were, in fact, one pound of pepper (or paper) and horehound (a herb that imitates the tangy flavour of hops), belonging to surgeon John White.
 Though Squire claimed the stolen horehound was for his pregnant girlfriend, he later revealed at the Bigge inquiry that he began brewing beer on his arrival to Australia, which he sold for 4d per quart.
 Indeed, he was brewing beer for the personal consumption of Lieutenant Francis Grose and William Paterson over that time.
 Perhaps that explains Squire's possibly lenient sentence when petty theft was often severely punished.
 His sentence of 14 November 1789 read: "one hundred and fifty (lashes of the whip) now, and the remainder when able to bear it".

-19 August 1791, Squire and another man were fined £5 each for buying the necessaries of a private.
+On 19 August 1791, Squire and another man were fined £5 each for buying the necessaries of a private.
 They both protested that they did not know it was a crime.